Abdulmumin1/DevCanvas/src/routes/blog/posts/how-to-embed-devcanvas-project-to-websites.md

 ---
-title: ' Embedding DevCanvas Projects'
+title: 'How to Embed your DevCanvas Projects to websites'

 description: 'CSS combinators are tools that allows you to create more efficient and maintainable stylesheets.
 With combinators, you can often ditch a bunch of extra classes and IDs in your HTML.'